 5. Surge MasterCard from Continental Finance

-With an annual fee of $125 the first year, a $10 per month maintenance fee, and a 30.24% APR, this card can quickly send even a good credit score down the tubes.
-Even if you do get approved for the top $500 credit line, the immediate deduction of the $125 annual fee leaves an available limit of just $375 — a paltry offer at a high price.
+Between the high interest rate and huge fees, this card can quickly send even a good credit score down the tubes without constant diligence.
+Even if you do get approved for the top $500 credit line, the immediate deduction of the large annual fee means a much-reduced amount of initially available credit.

 4. BP Credit Card